Tokyo

 Savor each moment and every bite

-The second son born into the Gifu-based nationally acclaimed Chinese dining establishment Kaikatei, Furuta’s cuisine includes playful re-creations of traditional cuisine from his native Gifu, thereby paying homage to his roots while bringing a totally new perspective.
 CHIUnE has been referred to as innovative fusion, but it is a push to fit it into any genre.
-Within the extremely simple style resides the chef’s truly unique sense and a consistent message across the whole dining experience from cuisine, space and tableware to sake and the people behind it all.
-Take your front-row seat and witness the creative genius of this rising star chef.
+Within the simple style resides the chef’s truly unique sense and a consistent aesthetic and message from cuisine, space and tableware to sake and the people behind it all.
+Take your front-row seat and witness the creative genius of this chef.

 INGREDIENTS

-Furuta uses only the very best each season has to offer, but beyond that reveals nothing on his suppliers or the ingredients’ origins.
-The only information we can glean is that he chooses everything himself and that he loves ingredients from his native Gifu, including log-grown shiitake and a variety of mushrooms, ayu sweet fish, edamame, loach fish and duck.
+Furuta uses the very best each season has to offer.
+Beyond that, he reveals very little about his suppliers or the ingredients’ origins, only to say that most are shipped direct from the producers.
+Some of the seafood is supplied from Toyosu Market, and Furuta shared that every day he receives seafood caught that morning and brought into Odawara Port in Kanagawa Prefecture.
+He loves ingredients from his native Gifu, including log-grown shiitake and a variety of mushrooms, ayu sweetfish, edamame, loach fish and duck.

 CHEF